Annual reports - frequently asked questions

 In order to get access you will need to re-request and get re-approved to file, thus superseding last year’s request for the other user.

-Q. I am trying to upload my affidavit in Step 5.
+Q. I am trying to upload supplemental documents in Step 5.
 Each time I select the file and click upload, it goes away and will not upload.
 I have tried a jpg, tiff and png.
 Am I missing something?

 A. Try changing the file name to something short and without any special characters.
 In some instances, your operating system may allow extremely long file names and/or the use of special characters that are not permitted for web-based applications.
 Our system is also having trouble with TIF images that were created by certain programs.
 We are working on a fix, but in the meantime, if the affidavit was in TIF format, please try saving it as a JPG and uploading that file format.